Maque Choux is a creamy, spicy Cajun side dish made of corn, onions, red and green bell peppers, garlic, heavy cream, and Cajun spices.

 In my recipe I use cream, onions, garlic, as well as red and green bell peppers along with black pepper, and a little cayenne.

-Ideally, it is best with fresh corn, but since that is not always available, it can be made with frozen, which is what I used in this recipe.
-It is very easy to make a makes a creamy, slightly spicy side dish.
-It goes very well with the Creole Green Beans recipe and the Cajun Chicken recipe you will see in the next post.
+Ideally, it is best with fresh corn, but since that is not always available, it can be made with frozen, which is what I used in this recipe, and it was delicious.

 - 1 tablespoons olive oil

 - 1 package 12 ounces frozen corn